TristanFauvel/BO_toolbox/README.md

 * Simply add BO_toolbox to your Matlab path

 ## User guide
-* You can test the installation by running test.m
+* Explanations are provided in the /Examples subfolders

 ## License
 This software is distributed under the MIT License.
 Please refer to the file LICENCE.txt included for details.